EXCLUSIVE-GM, LG Chem to announce EV battery joint venture in Ohio-sources

 SEOUL/WASHINGTON, Dec 5 (Reuters) - General Motors GM.N and South Korea's LG Chem 051910.KS are set to announce on Thursday a 50:50 joint venture in Ohio to make electric vehicle batteries, sources familiar with the matter told Reuters.

-The facility, expected to be located in the Lordstown area, will see investment of more than $2 billion with GM and LG Chem expected to invest more than $1 billion each, one of the sources said.
+The facility in Lordstown will see investment of more than $2 billion, with GM and LG Chem expected to invest more than $1 billion each, one of the sources said.
 The venture is likely to be signed on Thursday, the sources said.

-An LG Chem spokesman declined to comment, saying the company did not comment on matters related to customers.
+An LG Chem spokesman declined to comment, saying the company does not comment on matters related to customers.

 The sources declined to be named because the investment had not been made public.

-Ohio has become a lightning rod in the 2020 presidential election after GM announced in November 2018 its plan to close a car manufacturing plant in Lordstown, drawing condemnation from U.S. President Donald Trump.

-The plant’s closure was one issue during a lengthy strike by GM workers.

-GM said in September it planned to bring battery cell production to the Lordstown area, which it said would create about 1,000 manufacturing jobs.
+GM said in September it planned to bring battery cell production to the Lordstown area, which it said would create approximately 1,000 manufacturing jobs.
+Reuters reported in October it would be a joint venture.

 Reuters first reported in July that LG Chem was considering its second U.S. factory with production slated to start in 2022.

-LG’s second plant would make modular batteries for multiple GM vehicles, including a future Cadillac EV, the second person said.

-Last month, GM sold its shuttered Lordstown Assembly plant to a start-up that has an ambitious plan to begin building electric pickup trucks by the end of 2020.

-(Reporting by Hyunjoo Jin in Seoul and David Shepardson in Washington; Additional reporting by Heekyong Yang in Seoul; Editing by Muralikumar Anantharaman and Stephen Coates)
+(Reporting by Hyunjoo Jin in Seoul and David Shepardson in Washington; Additional reporting by Heekyong Yang in Seoul; Editing by Muralikumar Anantharaman)

 ((Heekyong.Yang@thomsonreuters.com; +82 2 6936 1470;))